Azure/portaldocs/portal-sdk/generated/design-patterns-page-forms.md

 * Use a single Close button if experience is informational only
 * Use Yes and No buttons for destructive actions and include a confirmation question in the dialog - "Delete this VM?"
 * Use Ok and Cancel as a last resort if a better action name is not apparent
+* All input fields and labels (including grid) should conform to the create form container width
+* Grid in form isn't allowed to to be associated with a label that participates in smart alignment layout

 Summary of buttons and corresponding behaviors: